-Preparing For Your Residential Addiction Treatment
+Preparing For Addiction Treatment

-The decision to come to residential addiction treatment is born out of courage, love, and commitment to creating a better future for you and your loved ones.
+The decision to come to an addiction treatment is born out of courage, love, and commitment to creating a better future for you and your loved ones.
 As you get ready to begin your journey toward recovery, it is common to struggle with both big and small questions about preparing for your time in treatment.
 How will I tell my sister?
 Should I tell her?
 Can I bring my vitamins and prescription meds?
 Is it fair of me to take so much time for myself?
 Do I need to bring toothpaste?
 A lot of these questions can be answered by exploring the following resources addressing some of the most common concerns people have about preparing for addiction treatment.
 And if they aren’t, we encourage you to reach out to us with your individual concerns.

-Telling people you are going to residential addiction treatment can be an intimidating but valuable process.
+Telling people you are going to addiction treatment can be an intimidating but valuable process.
 Choosing the right approach for you regarding how and to whom you tell allows you to share the news in an honest and positive way.

-Many people feel guilt and shame about taking the time to come to residential addiction treatment.
+Many people feel guilt and shame about taking the time to come to addiction treatment.
 Removing those internal barriers is essential to allowing yourself to fully commit to healing, and recognize the value of recovery.

 Starting on the path to recovery can be both exciting and difficult, but by finding answers to the questions you are asking yourself and preparing yourself both practically and emotionally, you can alleviate many of your anxieties and move forward with confidence.
-If you have additional questions or would like more personal guidance prior to your stay at a residential addiction treatment center, we encourage you to contact us at any time.
+If you have additional questions or would like more personal guidance prior to your stay at a treatment center, we encourage you to contact us at any time.